anirudhb/anirudhb.github.io/README.md

 Otherwise the frontmatter will not parse!

+Additionally, **note that frontmatter is required.**
+A title is required at minimum.

 ### Using the keep file

 The keep file (`${inputs.keep}`) is a special file which will never be written to the output folder.